 “You can write a recommendation for anyone whose work you’d like to recognize, like a colleague, co-worker, or student.
 The recommendation recipient can choose to display it on their profile.”

 Basically, recommendations serve as social proof of the qualifications that you claim on your profile.
-(Note: these are different from the plus signs and numbers next to your skills – those are Endorsements.)
+Note: these are different from the plus signs and numbers next to your skills – those are Linkedin endorsements.)

-Why do LinkedIn recommendations matter, especially for my job search?
+Why does giving LinkedIn recommendations matter for my job search?

 The best LinkedIn recommendations include these elements:

-—Provide praise on specific professional qualities.
-This can be a hard skill (“a master of Quickbooks”) or a soft skill (“a creative thinker”), in addition to general professionalism (“a dedicated, punctual, and responsive team member”).
+2. Provide praise on specific professional qualities.
+This can be a hard skill (Quickbooks expert or a soft skill (creativity), in addition to general professionalism (a dedicated, punctual, and responsive team member).

-—Answer the question: “what is the value this person delivers?”
+6. Answer the question “What is the value this person delivers?”
 Showing off your value as a professional is what LinkedIn is all about, right?

-It’s short, to the point, demonstrates Logan’s value proposition, and tells a story about what she can do for the next company that hires her.
-It comes from a verifiable CEO and does not include any “fluff.”
+This LinkedIn recommendation example is short, to the point, demonstrates Logan’s value proposition, tells a story about what she can do for the next company that hires her, and does not include any “fluff.”
 Every word contributes to the overall message.

 Whether you are just starting out in your career or a seasoned professional, Linkedin recommendations will add value to your personal brand.
-Start reviewing your network and plan to give at least one recommendation per week for the next month – you will be surprised at how many people reciprocate!
+Start reviewing your network and use this example to give at least one LinkedIn recommendation per week for the next month – you will be surprised at how many people reciprocate.